Red2Yang/2026-YOLO-World-MMKit/Original/originaldetail.md

 ### Defect

 Yes, there are some problems in the original `yolo_world/`.
-I have fixed them in my code, but you can still get it in Original Work.
+I have fixed them in my code, but you can still get it in the Original Work.
 Here we go:

 61th in `yolo_world/models/detectors/yolo_world.py`